Lørenskog

-is a municipality in Akershus in Viken county, Norway.
+is a municipality in Akershus county, Norway.
 A suburb of Oslo, it is part of the Oslo urban area and the traditional region of Romerike.
 The administrative centre of the municipality is the village of Lørenskog.
 Lørenskog was separated from the municipality of Skedsmo on 1 January 1908.

 General information

 Name

 The municipality (originally the parish) is named after the old (and no longer existent) Leirheimr farm.
 The first element is leirr which means "clay" and the last element is heimr which means "homestead" or "farm".
 Thus: "the farm built on clay ground".
 The suffix skógr (meaning "wood") was added later, changing the meaning to "the woodlands around the farm Leirheimr".
 Prior to 1918, the name was spelled "Lørenskogen".

 Heraldry

 Lørenskog's arms date from modern times.
 Granted on 26 July 1957, they show a red waterwheel on a gold background.
 Water-driven sawmills were once an important part of the municipality's economy.